OutSystems/docs-product/src/extensibility-and-integration/mobile-plugins/firebase/intro.md

 ### Preparing Firebase configuration file

 Add the files **GoogleService-Info.plist** and **google-services.json** in a zip file and name the zip file **google-services.zip**.

 ![Configuration files in a zip archive](images/zipped-configs.png)

 ### Generating target directories for configuration files

 A Firebase Plugin requires that you supply configuration files in the app file resources.
-The mobile apps commonly have different identifiers in different environments, so you need to generate target directories for each environment.
+Mobile apps commonly have different identifiers in different environments, so you need to generate target directories for each environment.

 To get the target directory, concatenate the **app identifier** and **.firebase**.
-Here are examples for three environments with different app identifiers.
+Here are examples of three environments with different app identifiers.

 | Environment | App identifier | Target directory |
 | - | - | - |